Gwen Verdon: Personal life

+She was also stated to be a big fan of baseball, and went to day games with her scout son.

 Death and legacy

 Verdon died from a heart attack on October 18, 2000, aged 75, at her daughter's home in Woodstock, Vermont.
 Later that night, at 8 pm, all marquee lights on Broadway were dimmed in a tribute to Verdon.